alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 If you provided your phone number via the form we circulated last week and requested participants to complete, your account will be ready to initialise.
 If you did not provide your number, please let you facilitator know, so they can log this with the IT and DSG team and get you an account set up ready to activate.

-Your user name will be in the format firstname.lastname – you will see this mentioned again later in this document, on its own, or together with the Turing safe haven domain, as firstname.lastname@turingsafehaven.ac.uk .
+Your username will be in the format `firstname.lastname` – you will see this mentioned again later in this document, on its own, or together with the Turing safe haven domain, as `firstname.lastname@turingsafehaven.ac.uk`.

 You will have to (1) set a password and (2) configure MFA before you are able to log in to the safe haven.